Share with Care: Understanding the Insurance Risks of the Sharing Economy

 Before participating in such an arrangement, you should review your coverage options with an insurance agent to see what additional coverage you need.
 There may be some limited coverage provided, depending on which personal service platform you're utilizing.
 Make sure you understand where that coverage ends and yours begins.

 Homeowners policies often provide liability coverage for personal items lent to others.
 However, exclusions may apply if those items are lent out in exchange for money.
-The exchange of money for use of personal goods may constitute a business use and exempt any liability coverage from the homeowners policy.
+The exchange of money for the use of personal goods may constitute a business use and exempt any liability coverage from the homeowners policy.
 If the person renting the items owns the items for their business, liability or property losses may be covered under a business owners or commercial general liability policy.
 Some inland marine policies may provide coverage while allowing for rental of personal goods.

 General liability insurance can be beneficial for dog walkers or house cleaners as it covers third-party bodily injury and property damage.